-'''

-extern char environ;
+extern char \\environ;

-'''

-Normally, this symbol is synonymous with environ, as exec(BA_OS) describes.
-This isn't always true, though, because ANSI C does not define environ.
-Thus, an ANSI C-conforming application can define its own environ symbol, unrelated to the process environment.
-If the application defines environ and intends it to have the System V Interface Definition, Fourth Edition semantics, it must also define environ so that the two symbols refer to the same data object.
+Normally, this symbol is synonymous with environ, as the functionXexec describes.
+This isn't always true, though, because ANSI C doesnot define environ.
+Thus, an ANSI C-conforming application candefine its own environ.
+Thus, an ANSI C-conforming application candefine its own environ symbol, unrelated to the process environ-ment.
+If the application defines environ and intends it to have theXX/Open CAE Specification, Issue 4.2 and the System V InterfaceXDefinition, Fourth Edition semantics (see the Conformance Rule in chapter 1), it must also define \environ so that the two symbols refer to the same data object.X extern const int \lib\version;